alyshakt/web-ui-test-framework-py/ASSIGNMENT.md

 GETTING STARTED
 ---------------
+IMPORTANT: Start by following all the steps in the README https://github.com/alyshakt/web-ui-test-framework-py/blob/main/README.md

-Find the starter repo at <https://github.com/alyshakt/web-ui-test-framework-py> and clone the project through IntelliJ's VCS function.
-Be sure to look through the README to set up the project appropriately.
+Find the starter repo at <https://github.com/alyshakt/web-ui-test-framework-py> Clone the project through IntelliJ's VCS function.
+!!!Be sure to look through the README to set up the project appropriately.!!!

 PROJECT REQUEST
 ---------------